ShubhankarKG/VisitorLogManagementSystem/README.md

 A repository for the Visitor's Log Management System designed as a project under the course of Database Management System for the welfare of the college.

+You need to trust the certificates in order to allow chrome.
+These can be found [here](https://reactpaths.com/how-to-get-https-working-in-localhost-development-environment-f17de34af046)

 ## Instructions for setting up repository

 ```javascript